 sourcetree, a graphical interface for git.
 I worked with a junior developer who was using it without knowing how

 git works.
-When problems arose, it was difficult to know what the application did and how it did it under the hood.
+When problems arose, it was difficult to know what the application did and what command it was calling under the hood.
 Way more frustrating than using

 git via the shell.

-With the shell you use mainly your keyboard of course, that’s why I try to avoid my mouse as much as possible.
-This is one of the key for efficiency: keeping your hands on your keyboard.
+Another very important point: with the shell you use mainly your keyboard.
+It might surprise some of you, but I try to avoid my mouse as much as possible.
+This is one of most important efficiency advise I can give: keeping your hands on your keyboard will make you happier and faster.
 It might sound silly but it has a lot of advantages: